kedacore/keda-docs/content/docs/2.4/scalers/solace.md

 - `solaceSempBaseURL` - Solace SEMP Endpoint in format: `<protocol>://<host-or-service>:<port>`
 - `msgVpn` - Message VPN hosted on the Solace broker
 - `queueName` - Message Queue to be monitored
 - `msgCountTarget` - The target number of messages manageable by a pod.
-The scaler will cause the replicas to increase if the queue backlog is greater than that value per active replica.
-- `msgSpoolUsageTarget` - The target spool usage manageable by a pod.
-The scaler will cause the
+- `msgSpoolUsageTarget` - Value expressed in Megabytes (MB).
+The target spool usage manageable by a pod.
 - `username` - Clear text user account with access to Solace SEMP RESTful endpoint
 - `password` - Clear text password for the user account
 - `usernameEnv` - Environment variable set with SEMP user account